soeirosantos/envoy-k8s-traffic-splitting/README.md

 ## How it works

 In this set up we are using Envoy as a reverse-proxy in front of a backend application.
-This application is configured to 3 replicas and the load balancing across the multiple instances is done via Envoy using a [headless sercice](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for service discovery.
-This headless service, instead of providing load balancing or proxying, modifies the DNS configuration to return records (addresses) that point directly to the Pods backing the Service.
-In the Envoy side is used the [Strict DNS](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#arch-overview-service-discovery-types-strict-dns) service discovery type.
+This application is configured to deploy 3 replicas and the load balancing across the multiple instances is done via Envoy using a [headless sercice](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) for service discovery.
+This headless service, instead of providing load balancing or proxying as usual, modifies the DNS configuration to return records (addresses) that point directly to the Pods backing the Service.
+In the Envoy side we use the [Strict DNS](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#arch-overview-service-discovery-types-strict-dns) service discovery type.

-Then we add another upstream backend to represent a v2 of the backend app and configure it to [split the traffic](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/traffic_splitting.html) across the two versions.
+Now we can add another upstream backend to represent a v2 of the backend app and configure Envoy to [split the traffic](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/traffic_splitting.html) across the two versions.

 ![Envoy Traffic Splitting](envoy_traffic_splitting.jpg)